LanderJ98/eks-managed/README.md

 }
 ```

-Create a repo secret called AWS_GITHUB_ROLE and the value being the ARN of the role you create earlier
+Create a repo secret called AWS_GITHUB_ROLE and the value being the ARN of the role you create earlier.

+The relevant pipelines to use are deploy.yaml and destroy.yaml in .github/workflows

 ## Terraform Docs